helm/charts/stable/phabricator/README.md

 `helm install stable/phabricator/ --name my-release --set phabricatorHost=example.com`

 Everything looks great but requests over https will cause asset requests to fail.
-Assuming you want to use HTTPS/TLS you will need to set a few config values.
-Wailt for the pod to come up and run the following two commands.
-They will cause the kubernetes readinessProbe and livenessProbe to fail.
+Assuming you want to use HTTPS/TLS you will need to set the base-uri to an https schema.

-`kubectl exec <pod name> /opt/bitnami/phabricator/bin/config set security.require-https 'true'` `kubectl exec <pod name> /opt/bitnami/phabricator/bin/config set phabricator.base-uri https://example.com`
+`kubectl exec <pod name> /opt/bitnami/phabricator/bin/config set phabricator.base-uri https://example.com`

-once phabricator.base.uri is set the health checks will start failing.
-You will have to then delete both config entries to get a functioning UI.

-`kubectl exec <pod name> /opt/bitnami/phabricator/bin/config delete security.require-https` `kubectl exec <pod name> /opt/bitnami/phabricator/bin/config delete phabricator.base-uri`

-NOTE: if not done quick enough you'll have to wait for a pod restart.